Billaferd/QuantumNexus/Designers/Quantum Nexus Card Creation Guidelines.md

 The design architecture of Quantum Nexus represents a work of profound ambition and intellectual rigor.
 While foundational guidelines exist to establish an exceptionally robust framework for mechanical balance—providing the essential mathematics to determine what a card can be and how it should be costed within the strict 200 Requisition Point (RP) drafting limit—this guide shifts the focus toward a holistic, experience-first philosophy.
 It seeks to answer the fundamental questions of why a specific card should exist and, most critically, how its mechanical execution should dictate a player's emotional and strategic experience.

 The evolution of Quantum Nexus design necessitates moving beyond the pursuit of simple numerical equilibrium and toward the deliberate cultivation of player agency and emergent narrative.
-The game's most innovative systems—specifically the dynamic CP mana sinks of Mission Cards, the Threat-Answer Matrix, and the highly granular, alternating Activation Sequence operating across a shared 5x3 spatial grid—are not merely balancing tools.
+The game's most innovative systems—specifically the dynamic CP mana sinks of Mission Cards, the Threat-Answer Matrix, and the highly granular, alternating Activation Sequence operating across a shared 5x3 spatial grid governed by the strict 3-Weight capacity limit and the Momentum rule—are not merely balancing tools.
 They are powerful, untapped engines for creating compelling tactical choices, fostering deep player investment, and telling coherent stories through the physical act of gameplay.

 ### Core Design Pillar: Narrative-First Workflow